wezm/wezm.net/content/technical/2019/01/linux-conf-au-rust-epaper-badge.md

 By the end of the conference the badge showed a count of 12.
 It had worked flawlessly over the five days.

-Small projects with a fairly hard deadline are a good way to ensure it's seen through to completion.
-Also a great motivator to publish some open source code.
+Small projects with a fairly hard deadline are a good way to ensure they're seen through to completion.
+They're also a great motivator to publish some open source code.

 I think I greatly overestimated the number of people that would interact with the badge.
 Of those that did, I think most tapped the button to increase the